 Dr. Schwartz’s talent and capabilities as a surgeon are beyond compare.
 Please take a moment to view our beautiful photo gallery, to see for yourself the exquisite results that are possible when you undergo capsular contracture treatment with Dr. Michael R. Schwartz.

 A nationally recognized breast surgeon.

 Double board certified in both plastic surgery and general surgery, Calabasas plastic surgeon Dr. Michael R. Schwartz is the go-to plastic surgeon for face, breast and body procedures.
-With over seventeen years of experience, his vast expertise, meticulous eye for detail and rare level of artistry allow him to achieve results that are both beautiful and extremely natural.
+With over 20 years of experience, his vast expertise, meticulous eye for detail and rare level of artistry allow him to achieve results that are both beautiful and extremely natural.

 A leading national authority in his field, Dr. Schwartz’s expertise in breast enhancement and other plastic surgery procedures is beyond compare.
 He’s a national educator for Sientra and Mentor Corporations breast implants and routinely trains other leading surgeons on how to achieve optimal results during their procedures.
 He also teaches his techniques and procedures on behalf of the American Society of Plastic Surgeons.

 Sought after all over the world for his expertise in plastic surgery, Dr. Schwartz has authored and presented numerous papers and has been an invited speaker at several national plastic surgery meetings.
 With his wealth of expertise, artistic skill and national reputation, few surgeons are more qualified than Dr. Schwartz to enhance your appearance and deliver the exquisite cosmetic outcomes you desire.